 Q: How do you deal with students that speak in their native language while you are instructing a class?

 A: This is hard because I typically have a strict no talking while I’m instructing policy.
 But in ESL classes this usually happens because someone is translating for another student who doesn’t understand.
 It drives us ESL teachers crazy.
 If it’s during instruction you have to be strong about saying I can’t have people talking while I’m teaching.
 You may need to separate people to prevent this from happening.
-That’s what’s great about using a learning center approach - it forces the students to use the English language to complete the activities, so even if there are people talking in their native language it doesn’t matter because eventually they have to grapple with the English to complete the task.
-If you get away from a teacher led class, than you get away from the problem of people talking while you are teaching.
+That’s what’s great about using a learning center approach—it forces the students to use the English language to complete the activities, so even if there are people talking in their native language it doesn’t matter because

-Q: Should the learning centers approach be used for the entire class time, or just for a portion of the class?
+Q: Should the learning center approach be used for the entire class time, or just for a portion of the class?

 Q: What to do if adult ESL students are resistant to using games?

 A: Introduce activities and games very carefully and very slowly and let students see for themselves that they are learning effectively.
-Every adult student from every culture will be resistant to this - until they see that it is working.
-Also try using games that aren’t obviously games.
-E.g. having students test each other using index cards.
-Initially you may want to start with just paper and pencil activities in the learning centers.
-Be very gradual in moving students into activities that are less and less formal.
-What my research has found is that when students know they are learning from activities - than they are happy to do them.
+Every adult student from every culture will be resistant to this—until they see that it is working.

 Q: How does the learning center approach work with high school students and other age groups?